Abej-Rijwi/threads/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Build a full stack Threads clone using Next.js 14+ with a redesigned look transformed from a Figma design, user interaction to community management, technical implementation, and various features, including nested deep comments, notifications, real-time-search, and more.
+Building a full-stack clone of Threads (a social media platform) with Next.js 14+ involves several stages, including user interface design, backend API development, real-time features, user authentication, notifications, and community management.
+The platform should support various features like nested comments, real-time search, and notifications.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over **34k+** members.
 It's a place where people help each other out.